Cynthia-mbesa/alx-system_engineering-devops/0x02-shell_redirections/README.md

  task 11.
 Don't just count your directories, make your directories count:  counts the number of directories and sub-directories in the current direct ory

  task 12.
 What’s new: displays the 10 newest files in the current directory

+ task 13.
+Being unique is better than being perfect: takes a list of words as input and prints only words that appear exactly once